google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 1. Start with a baseline: To determine if your infrared thermometer is accurate, you first need a reference temperature to compare with.
 Start by using a traditional mercury or digital thermometer to gauge the temperature of an object or person.
 Ensure the object or person is in the same environment and conditions as when using the infrared thermometer.

 3. Check for temperature uniformity: Before measuring, ensure that the object or person being measured is at a consistent temperature.
-For example, if measuring body temperature, ensure the person has not consumed hot or cold beverages within the last few minutes.
+For example, when measuring body temperature, ensure that the person has not consumed hot or cold beverages within the last few minutes.
 This provides a more accurate reading, as temperature fluctuations can impact the infrared thermometer’s accuracy.

 5. Calibration: Many infrared thermometers come with a calibration feature or can be calibrated by the manufacturer.
 It is essential to calibrate your infrared thermometer regularly, mainly if it is used for critical applications.
 Calibration ensures that the readings are accurate and reliable.